What vitamins and minerals to take during pregnancy

 Getting enough iodine during pregnancy is a very recent concern.

 Iodine is a mineral that’s present in very small quantities in our body.
-It helps us produce thyroid hormones, which are essential for bone formation, muscle contractions, heartbeats, and nutrient absorption.
-Iodine also contributes to fetal brain growth, and a deficiency may lead to developmental disorders.
+It helps us produce thyroid hormones, which are essential for bone formation, muscle contractions, and heartbeats.
+They also help absorb nutrients.

-Table salt sold in Canada has been combined with iodine for over 100 years.
+Table salt sold in Canada has been fortified with iodine for over 100 years.
 However, people are advised to use less salt nowadays, which has caused the population’s iodine intake to decline.
 Commercially processed foods—which are very salty—don’t contain iodine.
 The best solution is to cook at home as much as possible and add small pinches of salt here and there.

 Foods high in iodine